reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this error by moving your file, `{!reach} "../a.rsh"`, to the same
+You can fix this error by moving your file, `{!rsh} "../a.rsh"`, to the same
 directory your program is in.
 Then, reference it using a relative import:

 ```reach